-New operations in favour of CEECs comprised a further loan of up to ECU 125 million for Romania, a further grant of up to ECU 35 million for Albania, and a loan of up to ECU 130 million for Slovakia.
+New operations in favour of CEECs comprised a further loan of up to ECU 125 million for Romania; a further grant of up to ECU 35 million for Albania; and a loan of up to ECU 130 million for the Slovak Republic.
 Furthermore, the loan to Bulgaria, which had been decided in 1992, but could not be disbursed owing to bad macroeconomic performance in 1993, was reactivated in 1994 in the context of a new economic programme.
-As in the previous years, all these initiatives were taken in the context of G24 financing packages complementing resources provided by the IFIs.
-Overall, the requests for exceptional financial assistance from the G24 totalled USD 977 million, of which the Community contributed approximately half (bringing cumulative requests for G24 assistance to USD 4,3 billion since 1991 - Table 2).
+As in the previous years, all these initiatives were taken in the context of G-24 financing packages complementing resources provided by the IFIs.
+Overall, the requests for exceptional financial assistance from the G-24 totalled US\$ 977 million, of which the Community contributed approximately half (bringing cumulative requests for G-24 assistance to US\$ 4.3 billion since 1991, Table 2).

-Operations in favour of European NISs comprised a loan of up to ECU 45 million for Moldova, and of up to ECU 85 million for Ukraine.
-These initiatives were taken in the context of exceptional international assistance coordinated by the World Bank, that mobilized respectively USD 130 million, and USD 185 million of new financing to complement resources by the IFIs.
-In the case of Ukraine, Russia and Turkmenistan also provided substantial bilateral contributions through restructuring of their claims.
+Operations in favour of European NIS comprised a loan of up to ECU 45 million for Moldova; and of up to ECU 85 million for Ukraine.
+These initiatives were taken in the context of exceptional international assistance co-ordinated by the World Bank, that mobilized respectively US\$ 130 million, and US\$ 185 million of new financing to complement resources by the IFIs.
+In the case of Ukraine, Russian and Turkmenistan also provided substantial bilateral contributions through restructuring of their claims.

-With respect to the Mediterranean region, the loan to Algeria (ECU 400 million), decided in 1991, was reactivated in 1994 in the context of a new economic programme supported by the IMF; and the second tranche (ECU 150 million) was disbursed.
+With respect to the Mediterranean region, the loan to Algeria (ECU400 million), decided in 1991, was reactivated in 1994 in the context of a new economic programme supported by the IMF; and the second tranche (ECU 150 million) was disbursed.
 In the same context, a further loan to Algeria for an amount of up to ECU 200 million was decided in late 1994.
-Again, these initiatives were part of an international concerted effort to provide exceptional complementary assistance, that involved bilateral contributions of new financing as well as debtrestructuring operations from Paris Club and London Club creditors.
+Again, these initiatives were part of an international concerted effort to provide exceptional complementary assistance, that involved bilateral contributions of new financing as well as debt-restructuring operations from Paris Club and London Club creditors.